syodly/Inference-Optimization/README.md

    Result: 1) Improves serving capacity by up to 2.6× for Mistral-7B and 3.7× for Yi-34B over vLLM.
 2) Achieves up to 6.31× higher serving capacity than Orca under pipeline parallelism.
 3) Maintains lower P99 TBT under both chat and long-document summarization workloads.

+### How Does Chunked Prefill Preserve Token Dependencies?

+Chunked Prefill does not divide a Prompt into independent requests.
+It first tokenizes the complete Prompt and divides the resulting Token sequence into consecutive chunks.
+When processing the first chunk, the system stores its Key and Value tensors in the KV Cache at every Transformer layer.
+For each subsequent chunk, it computes Q, K, and V only for the new Tokens, while their Queries can still attend to the cached Keys and Values of all preceding chunks.
+A causal mask preserves dependencies within the current chunk, and the original positional indices continue across chunk boundaries.
+Therefore, Chunked Prefill changes only when different parts of the Prompt are computed, without breaking causal Attention dependencies.
+It allows long Prefill requests to be interleaved with Decode requests, although smaller chunks introduce additional forward and scheduling overhead.
+Orca does not split Prompt Prefill; DeepSpeed-FastGen and Sarathi-Serve implement different forms of token-budget-controlled Chunked Prefill.

 ## Resource-level Scheduling

 1. [TACO'25](https://dl.acm.org/doi/10.1145/3732941) ShuffleInfer: Disaggregate LLM Inference for Mixed Downstream Workloads